omtorano/integrateMO/README.md

 ### iPCA
 or integrated principal components analysis from iPCA.
-This integration method was investigated and may be incorporated into future versions, but currently the function is outdated and not available as an R package.
+This integration method was investigated and may be incorporated into future versions, but currently the iPCA function is outdated and not available as an R package.

 Links & references
 - https://github.com/DataSlingers/iPCA
 - Tang, T. M., & Allen, G. I. (2021).
 Integrated principal components analysis.
 The Journal of Machine Learning Research, 22(1), 8953-9023.